lapinek/platform-scripting/README.md

 ### Server-Side Scripts

 The decision making process on user identification and access management can be aided with the server-side scripts.
 The server-side scripts can be written in Groovy or JavaScript running on [Rhino](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino).

-> At the time of writing, the 6.5 version of AM is using Rhino version 1.7R4.

 The server-side scripts can accept data from the client-side ones, but the way the data is sent and received depends on the type of the authentication flow.